Bread Dad

 • Moreover, you should read this very useful comment from Pete (one of our amazing visitors) – “Newcomers to bread machines – especially those who like to hover over the loaf – have to be careful with this recipe.
 The 100% hydration level is necessitated by the dry oats.
 It takes a while for the oats to absorb the milk so it may be well into the first kneading cycle before the dough ball begins to “look” like that of a lower-hydration recipe.
 So resist the temptation to add more flour.”

 • Humidity is also one of the reasons that people should store flour in an airtight container (if they have already opened the flour package).
 Flour (not in airtight containers) can pick up extra moisture from the air while sitting in the pantry.
-This can throw off recipes, spoil the flavor, degrade shelf life, etc.
+This can throw off recipes, spoil the flavor, degrade the flour’s shelf life, etc.

-• My recipes are based on US ingredient measurements (i.e. US cups & tablespoons).
-However, as a courtesy to our European visitors, I have also included some very ROUGH European equivalents (i.e. grams & milliliters).
-Since I rarely use European measurements when baking, please let me know in the comment section below if any of the European ingredient measurements need to be changed (i.e. for XYZ ingredient, milliliters are more commonly used versus the grams information listed in the recipe).
+• My recipes are based on US ingredient measurements (e.g. US cups & tablespoons).
+However, as a courtesy to our European visitors, I have also included some very ROUGH European equivalents (e.g. grams & milliliters).
+Since I rarely use European measurements when baking, please let me know in the comment section below if any of the European ingredient measurements need to be changed (e.g. for XYZ ingredient, milliliters are more commonly used versus the grams information listed in the recipe).

 • Always wear oven mitts/gloves when dealing with a bread machine.
 The bread pan and the rest of the bread machine can get very hot during the baking process.
 This means that the bread pan and bread machine is likely to be very hot when you attempt to remove a baked good from the bread machine and/or bread pan.

-If you liked this recipe, please leave a comment below & give us a 5 star rating.
-It is ALWAYS fantastic to hear from someone who has enjoyed our recipes!!
+If you liked this recipe, please leave a comment & 5 star rating below.
 Jump to comment section

 Oatmeal Bread Questions